John Meixner, Regional Superintendent of Schools

 Each meeting, you'll focus on new topics.
 Video, discussion, and activites make for a fast-paced workshop.
 Videos help demonstrate common coparenting challenges and solutions.
 There is plenty of time built in for group discussions and activities.

-To register for this session, please contact Christine Nicholson at [email protected] or 309-731-4395.
+To register for this session or ask about future sessions, please contact Christine Nicholson at [email protected] or 309-731-4395.

 Here's What You'll Be Learning: